wojtekmach/req/README.md

 ## Configuration

 Req supports many configuration options, see [`Req.new/1`] for a full list and see each step for more details.
-In particular, if you are looking for slightly lower level HTTP options like for example timeouts, pool sizes, and certificates, see [`run_finch`] documentation.
+In particular, if you are looking for slightly lower level HTTP options such as timeouts, pool sizes, and certificates, see the [`run_finch`] documentation.

 ## Related Packages